SMART goals are effective in getting results because they keep your brain focused on the vision.

-Goals should be Specific, Measurable, Attainable, Reasonable (or Realistic), and Timely.
+Goals should be Specific, Measurable, Attainable, Relevant, and Timely.

 In this way a SMART goal has specifically addressed what we want to happen and when we want it to happen by.

 If you want to prevent or reverse disease A SMART goal gives us a clear vision.

 With the vision in front of us, we then have to get down to the work of figuring out what barriers are possibly preventing us from reaching the goal.

 The next step – what interventions or actions are we going to take to address the barriers and achieve the goal?

 One of the first steps I recommend in creating a vision for your health and setting SMART goals is a health journal.
 A journal can help focus on building new habits rather than fighting old habits.
 It can help to frame failures as opportunities to create momentum focused on moving forward with new knowledge and awareness.
 Most of all, it helps us to become more aware of how our actions are affecting our results and whether what we are actually doing is congruent with what we say we are doing in our mind.